iambaim/uit-inf-2202-15-assignment-3/README.md

 # Quick start guide for the UVROCKS cluster
 Steps for running the wordcount pre-code on UVROCKS cluster (also should work on the lab machines — if you have enough space — and your local machine):

+**NOTE:** The following is for local spark only (e.g., for experimenting you code).
+Please proceed forward for the guide on using uvrock's native cluster

 ```bash
 # BEGIN HERE AFTER LOGIN